-- (d) Electrically heated homes or homes with a heating system which uses outside combustion air. - A relative humidity indicator may be installed to monitor the humidity level and determine when excessive moisture accumulation is likely to occur. - (F) Floors and Basement and Crawl Space Walls. - (i) Where insulation is to be installed beneath floors over crawl spaces or on crawl space walls, cover the ground surface with a ground cover which acts as a vapor barrier (such as 6 mil (0.15 mm) polyethylene sheeting lapped at the joints).
-Turn the ground cover up at least six inches (150 mm) at the walls. - (ii) Where practical in crawl spaces provide a free ventilation area of one square foot (0.1 m2) for every 1500 square feet (150 m2) of the ground area of the crawl space.
-Provide cross ventilation where possible. - (iii) Where insulation is to be installed on crawl space walls, provide a means to seal off the ventilation area(s) during the heating season. - NOTE 2-Insulation of floors over unheated spaces will cause these spaces to be colder.
-Accordingly, appropriate measures may need to be taken to keep water pipes from freezing during colder weather. - (iv) Provide a vapor barrier on the winter warm side of floor insulation in buildings located in Zone II of Figure 1.
+- (a) Homes with an area of less than 800 square feet (75 m); - (b) Homes with less than 250 square feet (23 m) per occupant; - (c) Homes with tight wall and ceiling construction and weatherstripped windows and doors; - (d) Electrically heated homes or homes with a heating system which uses outside combustion air. - A relative humidity indicator may be installed to monitor the humidity level and determine when excessive moisture accumulation is likely to occur. - (F) Floors and Basement and Crawl Space Walls. - (i) Where insulation is to be installed beneath floors over crawl spaces or on crawl space walls, cover the ground surface with a ground cover which acts as a vapor barrier (such as 6 mil (0.15 mm) polyethylene sheeting lapped at the joints).
+Turn the ground cover up at least six inches (150 mm) at the walls. - (ii) Where practical in crawl spaces provide a free ventilation area of one square foot (0.1 m) for every 1500 square feet (150 m) of the ground area of the crawl space.
+Provide cross ventilation where possible. - (iii) Where insulation is to be installed on crawl space walls, provide a means to seal off the ventilation area(s) during the heating season.

+NOTE 2-Insulation of floors over unheated spaces will cause these spaces to be colder.
+Accordingly, appropriate measures may need to be taken to keep water pipes from freezing during colder weather.

+(iv) Provide a vapor barrier on the winter warm side of floor insulation in buildings located in Zone II of Figure 1.